Amanita ochrophylla: Distribution and habitat

 A field study showed that A. ochrophylla fruit bodies of identical genetic profile were found up covering areas of up 60 m (200 ft) diameter, suggesting a single genet was responsible, and that hence these units could be up to 60 m (200 ft) diameter in undisturbed eucalypt forest.

 Toxicity

 Its smell would usually preclude people trying to consume it, and its edibility is unknown.
-At Wedderburn south of Sydney, a Lao family picked and consumed this species along with Amanita volvarielloides.
-One member suffered poisoning with hepatotoxic effects similar to those of deadly amanitas; however, the latter fungus was the likely agent.
+At Wedderburn south of Sydney, a Lao family picked and consumed this species, perhaps along with A. volvarielloides.
+One member suffered poisoning with hepatotoxic effects similar to those of deadly amanitas, with A. volvarielloides perhaps being the culprit.